In the Vegetable Garden-March

-March has finally arrived, garden centers and nurseries are open for spring business with racks of irresistible seed packets on display, awaiting the eager gardener.
-And, after a cold, wet and snowy winter, the vegetable gardener has spring fever and is craving a bit of a dig in the dirt.
-The following list of cool weather crops were compiled from the VCE publication “Vegetable Planting Guide and Recommended Planting Dates” and indicates which vegetables may be planted in our area after the middle of March:
+The following list of cool weather crops was compiled from the VCE publication “Vegetable Planting Guide and Recommended Planting Dates” and indicates which vegetables may be planted in our area after the middle of March:

 In a hurry to get those tomato and pepper seeds started indoors?
-The general rule of thumb is to start tomato and pepper seeds indoors about 6-8 weeks before the final frost, which in our area is around May 15th (VCE Publication 426-331), which means we need to hold off until around the end of March.
-Peppers, however, I have found need about an additional 2 weeks head start and can be started around the middle of March.
+The general rule of thumb is to start tomato and pepper seeds indoors about 6-8 weeks before the final frost, which in our area is around May 15th (VCE Publication 426-331), and that means we need to hold off starting those seeds until around the end of March.
+Peppers, however, need about an additional 2-3 weeks head start and can be started earlier.

-It’s not too late!
+It’s not too late for a soil test!
 It never fails — whenever I contact the local extension office about a problem in the garden or orchard, their first response is “when was the last time you did a soil test and what were the results?”
-So now before I ask, I test!
+So now, before I ask, I test!
 A soil test is a valuable tool for not only identifying problems but preventing problems as well.
 A soil test is a tool that allows you to keep your soil at optimum fertility levels and pH levels.
-To keep your garden fine-tuned you need to perform a soil test every 2-3 years.
-A soil sampling kit complete with instructions is available for free at your local Virginia Cooperative Extension Office.
-For additional information on soil testing look at the VCE Publication VCE PUBLICATION 452-129.
+To keep your garden fine-tuned, you need to perform a soil test every 2-3 years.
+A soil sampling kit complete with instructions is available for free at your local Virginia Cooperative Extension Office on 5th Street Extended.
+For additional information on soil testing check out VCE PUBLICATION 452-129.

-Lettuce is very sensitive to low (acid) pH levels, so lime should be applied to your lettuce bed if the pH is below 6.0.
-YES, you will need a soil test to determine the pH level and the need for lime.
+Lettuce is very sensitive to low pH levels (acid), so lime should be applied to your lettuce bed if the pH is below 6.0.
+YES, you will need a soil test to determine the pH level and the need for lime!